lbormann/darts-caller/README.md

 *`-DL / --downloads`*

 If you set this to '1' the application will download available voice-packs that are not already installed.
-By default this is activated.
+Installation path is the value of -M. By default this is activated.

 *`-DLLA / --downloads_language`*